SaadAmer/Distance-Calculator/README.md

 docker-compose up --build
 ```

+navigate to http://localhost:4173/  on a web browser to test.

 ### Setting up a development environment locally

-You will need Docker and Docker Compose to run this project

 Go into the backend and frontend directories and run the following command in each: